 If you’re looking for an alternative to full-time employment and you’re considering becoming self-employed, you may have thought about working as a contractor.
 To help you take the first steps, we’ve outlined all you need to know about contracting and the different business structures available.

-What is a contractor’s job role?
+What is a contractor?

-- Having freedom over working hours – being your own boss means you can, to varying degrees, choose when and where to work, when to take holidays and so on.
+- Having freedom over working hours – being your own boss means you can, to varying degrees, choose where you work your working hours and when to take holidays.

-- Experience a wide variety of work – by moving from project to project or working on multiple projects at the same time, contracting opens up opportunities where you can develop a varied experience and build an impressive CV.
+- Experience a wide variety of work – by moving from project to project or working on multiple projects at the same time, contracting opens up opportunities where you can develop a varied experience and build an impressive contractor CV.

 Find out how to maximise your take-home pay and become a successful contractor in our free guide.
 Also covered in our guide is: